SpaceVim/SpaceVim/docs/documentation.md

 The init file is `.SpaceVim.d/init.toml` in the root of your project.
 The local `.SpaceVim.d/` will also be added to the `&runtimepath`.

+Please be aware that if there are errors in your `init.toml`, the setting will not be applied.
+See [FAQ](../faq/#why-are-the-options-in-toml-file-not-applied).

 All SpaceVim options can be found in `:h SpaceVim-options`, the key is the same as the option name without the `g:spacevim_` prefix.